xhluca/bm25-benchmarks/README.md

 # for Pyserini
 python -m benchmark.on_pyserini -d "<dataset>"

+# For elastic, After starting the server, run:
+python -m benchmark.on_elastic -d "<dataset>"
 ```

 where `<dataset>` is the name of the dataset to be used.

 ### Available datasets